logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jobs/ray_job.md

 e.g backfilling a Feature Group by running your feature engineering pipeline nightly.
 Scheduling can be done both through the UI and the python API, checkout [our Scheduling guide](schedule_job.md).

+!!!warning "Enable Ray"

+    Support for Ray needs to be explicitly enabled by adding the following option in the `values.yaml` file for the deployment:

+    ```yaml
+    global:
+      ray:
+        enabled: true
+    ```

 ## UI